The requirements vary for all scholarships. Most are academic and/or need based.

 Yes, for missions, military, humanitarian service, and medical reasons only.
 If you plan on attending another college, we will not hold your scholarship.
 A Request to Hold Form must be completed and returned to the Scholarship Office with the necessary documentation.

-You should receive an email confirmation through UV Link email if your application was successfully submitted.
+You should receive an email confirmation through myUVU email if your application was successfully submitted.

-The amount can vary anywhere from partial to full tuition (no fees), unless otherwise indicated.
+The amount can vary anywhere from partial to full tuition, unless otherwise indicated.
 If a student is offered more than one award, it may be necessary to indicate a preference.
-Combined award amounts may be less than or equal to full tuition only.
+Combined award amounts may be less than or equal to full tuition, fees, and books.

-Yes, you are responsible to pay student and course fees.
+Yes, you may be responsible for paying student and course fees.
 If you fail to pay these by the specified deadline, you will be accessed a late fee and possibly have your classes dropped.

 These requirements relate to the GPA and credit hour requirement needed in order to receive your scholarship award.
 The status of these requirements will automatically update before awarding, and no immediate action of the student is required.